wmo-im/csv2bufr/docs/source/mapping.rst

        "data":[
            {
                "eccodes_key": "pressureReducedToMeanSeaLevel",
-               "csv_column": "mslp",
+               "value": "data:mslp",
-               "scale": 2,
+               "scale": "const:2",
-               "offset": 0
+               "offset": "const:0"
            }
        ]
    }

 Would convert the value contained in the "mslp" column of the CSV file from hPa to Pa by multiplying by 100 and adding 0.

-For each of the above elements (``value, csv_column, jsonpath, valid_min, valid_max, scale, offset``) null values must be excluded from the mapping file.
+For each of the above elements (``value, valid_min, valid_max, scale, offset``) null values must be excluded from the mapping file.

 An individual BUFR descriptor can occur multiple times within a single BUFR message.
 To allow the indexing of the descriptors within a particular message, and the inclusions of multiple descriptors or keys with  the same name, eccodes prepends an index number to the eccodes_key.